-Berrien Springs, MI 49104-0740
+- Berrien Springs, MI 49104-0740 - Return a completed Undergraduate Application form with the \$30 fee.

-- Return a completed Undergraduate Application form with the \$30 fee. - Use a Transcript Request form(s) to request official transcript(s) to be sent directly to Andrews University from the secondary school and/or any college attended. - Give the Evaluation Forms to two appropriate persons for recommendations and request that they fill them out and send them in - Take the ACT or SAT test and arrange to have the results sent directly to Andrews.
+Here a Transport Property form (s) to property of significant representations and the second sec - Use a Transcript Request form(s) to request official transcript(s) to be sent directly to Andrews University from the secondary school and/or any college attended. - Complete a citizenship agreement and short essay form. - Take the ACT or SAT test and arrange to have the results sent directly to Andrews.